makkenagithub/09-Monitoring/README.md

 ![image](https://github.com/user-attachments/assets/8d344492-fff2-4f24-a443-8f51e1934a22)

 http server is prometheus server using which we open console. service discovery is scrape config component.
 So service discovery discovers whatt all nodes are under monitoring of prometheus.
 TSD is time-series DB.
+Grafana is for visualisation purpose.

 We need to install the agent software "node exporter" in the instances(ec2) which needs to be monitored.
 Node exporter passes the information to prometheus server continuously.
 All that information will be stored in a database names TDS (time-series data base) in prometheus server